 Brent Mast grew up in the small town of Pinola, PA, on the outskirts of Shippensburg.
 He is the third oldest child in a family of 3 girls and 4 boys.
 His father became a pastor when Brent was quite young.
 After graduating from high school, Brent worked at a pallet shop, building many types and sizes of wooden pallets and shipping crates.
 In 2015, he started working as an electrical apprentice under his father, an electrical contractor with over 30 years of experience in the trade.
 Brent enjoys playing volley-ball, biking, hiking, and hunting.
 He particularly enjoys singing and has participated in several choral groups and singing tours, visiting the eastern US and Puerto Rico.
 Brent is his family’s “fix-it” man, and we are delighted to have him join the maintenance department here at camp!

 Dolyn and Donna Eby moved here in 2013 after he retired and sold his mechanical business to his son.
-He serves as deacon at his home congregation in Hagerstown, Maryland, and they graciously released him to help us for a time.
+He served as a deacon at his home congregation in Hagerstown, Maryland, and they graciously released him to help us for a time.
 Dolyn has done a great job of keeping up the grounds, doing laundry for the campers, running after umpteen building and other supplies, fixing the icemaker when it acts up, and keeping the vehicles well-tuned.
-Most of all, we love the good natured jokes and laughter he always seems to bring.
+Most of all, we love the good-natured jokes and laughter he always seems to bring.
 We fondly call him Grandpa Dolyn.
-Life wouldn’t be quite complete without the lovely Grandma Donna who helps out in the kitchen when we have a big event and who mends the boys clothes when they tear.
+Life wouldn’t be quite complete without the lovely Grandma Donna who helps out in the kitchen when we have a big event and who mends the boys’ clothes when they tear.